University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 ```
 This gives you an estimate of the number of insertions of that repeat/transposon type in the genome.

-You can get the sum of the values for `alignment length` to determine the exact number of base pairs contributed by this repeat to the genome. *Hint: you can use `awk` with something like this:*
+You can get the sum of the values for `alignment length` to determine the exact number of base pairs contributed by this repeat to the genome. *Hint: you can use [awk](https://www.gnu.org/software/gawk/manual/gawk.html) with this syntax:* `awk` is a very useful program that allows you to select particular records in a file and perform operations on them.

 ```bash
 awk '{sum+=$n} END {print sum}' [input file]